lemoncheesecake/lemoncheesecake-selenium/doc/index.rst

    selection.check_element(not_(is_enabled()))
    selection.check_element(is_selected())

-You can also check for the non-existence of an element through the following ``Selection`` methods:
+As these methods look for a ``WebElement`` before calling the matcher on it, you can check for the non-existence of an element through the following ``Selection`` methods:

 - :py:func:`check_no_element() <lemoncheesecake_selenium.Selection.check_no_element>`
 - :py:func:`require_no_element() <lemoncheesecake_selenium.Selection.require_no_element>`